aodr3w/keiji-scheduler/README.md

 - Concurrent Task Execution: Each task runs in its own goroutine, ensuring concurrent / non-blocking processing.

-- Unique Intervals: Tasks can be scheduled to run at intervals based on saved scheduling information
+- Unique Intervals: Tasks are scheduled to run at intervals derived from their unique scheduling information.

 - Database-Driven: Tasks are stored and managed in a database, allowing for dynamic updates and easy management.